xaviersalazar/check-exercises/README.md

 A small program that checks for your missing assignments

-**Currently shows all missing exercises from the entire curriculum*

 ## Requires
 Before you run the script, you need to install:
 + Python 3